Imperial Blaze: Reception

-Initial critical response to Imperial Blaze was mixed.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 44, based on seven reviews, indicating "mixed or average" reviews.
-Tim Sendra of Allmusic gave the album 3.5 stars out of 5, praising the sound of the album; "It may bode ill for the commercial prospects of the album, but it does mean that the people who do buy Imperial Blaze will be purchasing a record that is very good, and more importantly, a great deal of fun from beginning to end."
-Jay Soul of RapReviews, gave the album a negative review with a 3 out of 10 score by stating "I am a massive Sean Paul fan, and it's almost like watching a heavyweight champion past his prime being forced to fight, when all he wants to do is quit the game and be a coach."
-Christian Hoard of Rolling Stone gave the album 2 stars out of 5, describing the album as "pale versions of past hits".
-The album was nominated for Best Reggae Album at the 52nd Annual Grammy Awards.
+Tim Sendra of AllMusic gave the album three and a half out of five stars, praising the sound of the album.
+He found that "it may bode ill for the commercial prospects of the album, but it does mean that the people who do buy Imperial Blaze will be purchasing a record that is very good, and more importantly, a great deal of fun from beginning to end."
+Jay Soul of RapReviews gave the album a negative, stating: "It's almost like watching a heavyweight champion past his prime being forced to fight, when all he wants to do is quit the game and be a coach."
+Christian Hoard, writing for Rolling Stone, gave the album a 2/5 rating, describing the album as "pale versions of past hits."
+Slant Magazine critic Jesse Cataldo concluded: "Heard at a party or a club, his songs may have a certain offhand charm; in a row they form a bland marathon that's a challenge to take on," while Michael Miller from PopMatters called Imperial Blaze the "worst album of 2009".